TrivadisPF/platys-modern-data-platform/documentation/overview-platys-command.md

 You can also see this information by running `platys --help` from the command line.

 ```
-Usage: platys [OPTIONS] COMMAND [ARGS]...
+Usage: platys.py [OPTIONS] COMMAND [ARGS]...

 Options:
   --version   Show the version and exit.
   -h, --help  Show this message and exit.

 Commands:
-  init            Initializes a new docker-based Data Platform Stack.
+  gen            Generates all the needed artefacts for the docker-based...
-  gen             Generates a docker-based Data Platform Stack.
+  init           Initializes the current directory to be the root for the...
 ```

 You can use platys binary, `platys [OPTIONS] [COMMAND] [ARGS...]`, to generate and manage docker compose files.